kasparsd/rover-editor/readme.md

 # Rover Editor

-Rover is a simple web based text editor with support for Markdown syntax highlighting and Dropbox storage.
+**Rover is a *prototype* of a simple HTML5 based text editor that supports Markdown syntax highlighting and uses Dropbox for storage.**

+It is the first web based editor to support *real-time* Markdown highlighting and work in all browsers (including iPhone, iPad and all Webkit mobile).

+It was inspired by [Mou](http://mouapp.com/), created by [Chen Luo](http://chenluois.com/).

 ## Author